-The purpose of SIT (the RTO) complaints and appeals process is to provide a student with the opportunity to access procedures to facilitate the resolution of a dispute, complaint or an appeal including; an assessment decision whether made by SIT or its partnering organisations which SIT has a written agreement with to deliver training and assessment on its behalf, trainer and assessor, staff, refunds, and other issues as they may arise.
+The purpose of SIT (the RTO) complaints and appeals process is to provide a student with the opportunity to access procedures to facilitate the resolution of a dispute, complaint or an appeal including; an assessment decision trainer and assessor, staff, refunds, and other issues as they may arise.
 The internal complaints and appeals processes are conciliatory and non-legal.
 In the interests of natural justice and procedural fairness, the RTO will not require the complainant to complete overly complex forms nor require the complainant to provide extensive written information as part of the complaints process.
-It is the intent of this policy to allow learners to easily engage with the RTO staff and contractors about any concerns they have, and to help prevent minor issues becoming larger
+It is the intent of this policy to allow learners to easily engage with the RTO staff and contractors about any concerns they have, and to help prevent minor issues becoming larger.

 The corrective and preventative action form is to be used by staff and students to record the nature of a complaint or appeal.
 Actions that are rectified as a result of a complaint or appeal may inform the organisation of any improvements to be made.
 Results are recorded in the complaints and continuous improvement register.